Knowledge hub

 Should we do a growth audit first, or just run ads?

 Run ads if the offer converts, follow-up is tight, and you already know which channel you want to pressure-test.
 Start with an audit when spend has plateaued without a clear reason, or when leadership disagrees on what "working" looks like.
-The audit names the bottleneck so we do not spend our way around it.
+The audit names the issue so we do not spend our way around it.

 How involved do we need to be each week?